codio/site/source/specs/online-ide.html.md

 For web applications, generate a QR code so students can try their project out on a smartphone without typing in long URLs.

 ###Git
+Git is preinstalled on every Codio server.
+We also offer some menu shortcuts for simple operations as well as displaying the current branch name in the file tree.
+Your user SSH public key can also be uploaded to you Git remote using a menu.

+###Syntax highlighting
+Supported for almost every language.
+Additional languages easily added.

+###Code complete
+Language dependent

+###Intellisense
+Javascript has full intellisense but limited support currently for other languages.

+###Emmet
+Powerful support for HTML, CSS and Javascript keyboard shortcuts.

+###Themes
+We offer a number of light and dark themes to suit you preferences.

+###Install software shortcuts
+A dialog driven approach to installing commonly used components with a single click without having to install yourself from the command line.
+We take requests for additional items.

+###Custom menus
+To prevent students from having to use the command line, add commands to a dropdown menu.

+###Custom settings
+A list of over 70 settings that customize the code editing experience.

+###Codio support
+Contact Codio support directly from within the IDE.
+You can also track all support conversations, current and past.